geerteltink/geert.elt.ink/content/blog/_index.md

     weight: 50
 ---

-I've learned a thing or two over the years of working as a freelancer.
-I love sharing what I've learned with you to help you.
+I've learned a thing or two over the years of working as a developer.
+I love sharing what I've learned.
+It might even help you.